manuelkasper/vue-keycloak-js/README.md

 The callback function has one parameter, which is the error object returned by Keycloak.
 Note that this may be undefined even though an error has occurred, as Keycloak does not return an error object in every error case.

+### autoUpdateToken

+This option, which defaults to true, can be used to disable the automatic background token refresh.

+When this option is set to false, the application should call `updateToken()` whenever an up-to-date token is needed.

 ## Examples

 ### Supply a configuration object for the Keycloak constructor